 When purchasing a brand, you choose a manufacturer’s commitment to quality; until now, most of my loyalty has been towards brands, such as Sony, Canon and Panasonic.
 Here’s what they say:

-Canon – color and a sturdy commitment to improving photography;
+Industry, Deep colors and a sturdy commitment to photography

 Wide angle lens